Suzanne Lenglen: Personal life

 Lenglen was in a long-term relationship with Baldwin Baldwin from 1927 to 1932.
 Baldwin was the grandson and heir to Lucky Baldwin, a prominent businessman and real estate investor active in California.
 Lenglen met Baldwin during her professional tour in the United States.
 Although they intended to get married, those plans never materialised largely because Baldwin was already married and his wife would not agree to a divorce while Lenglen and Baldwin were together.
 During this time, her father died of poor health in 1929.

 Lenglen was the author of several books on tennis, the first two of which she wrote during her amateur career.
 Her first book, Lawn Tennis for Girls, covered techniques and advice on tactics for beginner tennis players.
 She also wrote Lawn Tennis: The Game of Nations and a romantic novel, The Love Game: Being the Life Story of Marcelle Penrose.
 Lenglen finished her last book Tennis by Simple Exercises with Margaret Morris in 1937.
 The book featured a section by Lenglen on what was needed to become an all-around tennis player and a section by Morris, a choreographer and dancer, on exercises designed for tennis players.
 She played a role as an actress in the 1935 British musical comedy film Things Are Looking Up, in which she contests a tennis match against the lead character portrayed by Cicely Courtneidge.

-Following her playing career, Lenglen returned to tennis as a coach in 1933, serving as the director of a school on the grounds of Stade Roland Garros.
+In 1933, Lenglen returned to tennis as a coach serving as the director of a school on the grounds of Stade Roland Garros.
 She opened her own tennis school for girls in 1936 at the Tennis Mirabeau in Paris with the support of the FFLT.
-She began instructing adults the following year as well.
-A year later in May 1938, Lenglen became the inaugural director of the French National Tennis School in Paris.
-Shortly after this appointment, however, Lenglen became severely fatigued while teaching at the school and needed to receive a blood transfusion.
-She previously had other health issues following her retirement, most notably suffering from appendicitis and having an appendectomy in October 1934.
+She began instructing adults the following year.

+In May 1938, Lenglen became the inaugural director of the French National Tennis School in Paris.

+Shortly after her appointment, Lenglen became severely fatigued while teaching at the school and needed to receive a blood transfusion.
+She had other health issues post-retirement, most notably suffering from appendicitis and undergoing an appendectomy in October 1934.
 Lenglen died on 4 July 1938 at the age of 39, three weeks after she became ill, and was reported to have died from pernicious anemia.
 Her specific cause of death was unclear owing to anemia being curable, and to reports of her having other illnesses, including leukemia.
 Lenglen was buried at the Cimetière de Saint-Ouen just outside Paris.